ethcatherders/EIPIP/All EIPIP Meetings/Meeting 028.md

 Yeah, I don't know.
 So it would be people who actually look at ERCs are me and, in theory, more EIP editors that are very few and far between, and then there are the authors of those ERCs themselves.
 And then once the ERCs get popular, there are the people who are looking at them to implement.
 Those are the three people I have seen show up in the EIPs repo related to ERCs.
 These are the three types of people.

 **Pooja Ranjan**
-I have been looking at it recently just only for one thing - if there is a status review or they are trying to escape it right from Draft the last column.
-That's my only comment for any ERC that I have logged into so far.
+I have been looking at it recently just only for one thing - if there is a status review or they are trying to escape it right from Draft the last call.
+That's my only comment for any ERC that I have looked into so far.
 Maybe this is something that we could bring it on the next call and as an item itself.
 Do we want to separate the EIP and ERC, if people are open to discuss that.

 **Micah**
 Sure.
 Just so people can chew on it, the reason I want them separated and not just say, Micah reviews core EIPs and someone else reviews ERCs is that GitHub subscriptions.
 I subscribe to the entire EIPs repository.
 I to get an email notification for everything.
 And right now that is about half ERCs.
 And it'd be nice if I could not subscribe to the ERC half.
 And I don't believe there's an easy way to do that without splitting out into a separate repository.